 Will smoking affect my tattoo?

 Smoking is terrible for tattoos.
 Smoking is terrible for both new tattoos in their initial healing period (2-3 weeks) and for healed tattoos.
-Smoking decreased blood flow and collagen and will increase the healing time of new tattoos and decrease the longevity of healed tattoos.
+Smoking decreases blood flow and collagen and will increase the healing time of new tattoos and decrease the longevity of healed tattoos.
 Your tattoo will fade faster and look older than a similarly aged non-smoker.

 Quitting is the best policy.
 But if you can’t quit cold turkey then vaping is the next best option to preserve your tattoo.